ElusiveMonni/monni_docs/docs/commands/slash/points/leaderboard.md

 ---
 # Leaderboard

-A command for displaying a ranking of all guild members based on how many points they have.
+The leaderboard command displays a ranking of all guild members based on how many points they have in a system.
 Guild owners can hide this command either by changing the permissions through the **Integrations Menu** in Discord settings or by changing the default permission within the Monni Dashboard.

 :::slash
 **Leaderboard** is a [slash command](/commands/info/slash/)!